About JJ McCartney

 In the midst of all this, JJ had decided, since his physical limitations would not allow him to work any more, that it was time to get in front of the microphone for one last effort to spread the message of hope that only Jesus can give.

-And so on Augiust 19th, 2013, JJ debuted with his new radio show, from his home studio in Nebraska.
+And so on August 19th, 2013, JJ debuted with his new radio show, from his studio in Nebraska.

-Now four YEARS later, JJ is still alive, and fighting a daily battle with the health issues that nearly felled him.
+Now five YEARS later, JJ is still alive, and fighting a daily battle with his health issues,and with the enemies of truth.
 God has heard the prayers of many of our Christian brothers and sisters, and has allowed us to continue the effort.

-The JJ McCartney Show is heard LIVE weekdays from Noon to 3pm Eastern time at www.jjmccartney.com, RedStateTalkRadio.com, and live video streaming on www.youtube.com/c/jjmccartney
+The JJ McCartney Show is heard LIVE weekdays from 3-5pm Eastern time at www.jjmccartney.com, RedStateTalkRadio.com.